lhmouse/asteria/doc/standard-library.md

 * Launches the program denoted by `cmd`, awaits its termination, and returns its exit status.
 If `argv` is provided, it shall be an array of strings, which specifies additional arguments to pass to the program.
-If `envp` is specified, it shall also be an array of strings, which specify environment variables to the program.
+If `envp` is given, it shall also be an array of strings, which specifies environment variables to the program.

 * Returns the exit status of the new process as an integer.
 If the process